Central South Island Both Barrels July 2018

-The traditional game bird hunting season is drawing to a close in the Central South Island Region.
+The traditional game bird hunting season is drawing to a close in the Central South Island Region (CSI).

-The mallard, grey, NZ shoveler duck, pukeko and swan season all close on the last Sunday in July.
+The mallard, grey, shoveler duck, pukeko and swan seasons all close on the last Sunday in July, the 29th.

-The paradise shelduck and upland game seasons continue.
+But the paradise shelduck and upland game seasons are continuing.

-West of State Highway 1, within the Central South Island Fish & Game Region, the paradise shelduck seasons run through to the 24th of September, 2017.
+West of State Highway 1, within the CSI Fish & Game Region, the paradise shelduck seasons run through to Sunday, September 30.

-The quail and chukar season close on August 27.
+The quail and chukar seasons close on Sunday the August 26 this year.

-Depending on water levels, the Central South Island Fish & Game Council has up to 16 stands available for hunting on Opening Weekend on the wetlands it owns or manages.
+Depending on water levels, the CSI Fish & Game Council has up to 16 stands available for Opening Weekend on wetlands it owns or manages.

-These stands are balloted annually and invitations to apply are advertised in local papers and the Fish & Game website in late February or early March.
+These stands are balloted annually and invitations to apply are run in local papers and Fish & Game's website in February.

 There is one stand for a group of four hunters at Ealing Springs on the Rangitata River, up to nine stands at Wainono Reserve adjacent to Lake Wainono by Waimate, and three stands each at All Day Bay Lagoon and Devils Bridge wetland near Oamaru.